Weapon X (story arc): Collected editions

 The story has been collected numerous times, first in a 1993 hardcover (ISBN 0871359464) then a 2007 hardcover (ISBN 0-7851-2667-8) which was reprinted in 2009 as a paperback (ISBN 0-7851-3726-2).

 Additionally, the story is one of several others in the Best of Wolverine, Volume 1 hardcover, published in 2004 (ISBN 0-7851-1370-3), and the Wolverine Omnibus, published in 2009 (ISBN 978-0785134770).

 In other media

 Television

 The Weapon X storyline was adapted in X-Men: The Animated Series.
 In this version, the Weapon X program was responsible for Wolverine's adamantium implants and memory alterations.
 The program (directed by Professor Oyama and Dr. Cornelius) captured Logan, Sabertooth, Silver Fox, and Maverick and used a combination of false memory implants and brainwashing techniques in order to turn them into an elite team of mind-controlled assassins.
 Most of the experiments and training were administered at a secret research compound in Canada.
 There, Thorton and Cornelius forcibly laced Logan's skeleton with adamantium.
 Enraged by what was done to him, Logan broke free of his restraints and rampaged his way out of the facility.
-During the ensuing chaos, Sabretooth, Silver Fox, and Maverick were also able to escape.
+During the ensuing chaos, Sabretooth, Silver Fox, and Maverick escaped.